UllaRisager/Learn-with-Locals/_posts/2017-04-10-10-things-i-learned-from-coding.md

 author-photo: /images/blog/author/ulla.jpg
 author-name: Ulla
 blog-date: April 10th 2017
 author-bio: "Always curious and on the move, that's how Ulla describes herself.
-She is a passionate traveler turned digital nomad and also the founder of Learn With Locals."
+She is a passionate traveler and digital nomad and also the founder of Learn With Locals."
 author-about: Follow her on instagram @ulla_nuna.
 ---